This article originally appeared on VICE UK.

 Who’d profit from sales?

 It’d move into the conventional domain of legal business.
 There’d be profits for producers, suppliers and retailers, as with any other outlet, and the government would profit from tax revenue.
-It’s worth pointing out that things like cocaine, methamphetamine and amphetamines are already legal drugs in the medical field.
+It’s worth pointing out that things like cocaine, methamphetamine, and amphetamines are already legal drugs in the medical field.
 There’s no mystery about how those things are used in the clinical sphere, and the wider market would just be an extension of that.

 What will happen to prices?
 Will it be cheaper to buy coke than it is now?

 We’ve suggested the price of something like cocaine be at or near the current illegal market price.
 You don’t want to change the price dramatically or rapidly.
-If it halved, you might get a spike in levels of use, as people buy twice as much – or, if you whack the price up, people would not bother with the legal supply and stick with their existing dealers.
+If it halved, you might get a spike in levels of use, as people buy twice as much—or, if you whack the price up, people would not bother with the legal supply and stick with their existing dealers.

 How would you knock out the underground economy and would it have any impact on crime?

-Legalisation would allow you to know what you’re taking because you’d have a regulated product that would say on the packaging how strong it is, what’s in it, clear health advice and dosage guidelines.
+Legalization would allow you to know what you’re taking because you’d have a regulated product that would say on the packaging how strong it is, what’s in it, clear health advice and dosage guidelines.
 We’ve had a long problem of drugs being cut with nasty things or being mis-sold, and now a problem with drugs being stronger than people expect.
 You might want a pill that has 100mg of MDMA in it; now, you get pills with 250mg or 300mg, and if you’re coming from a culture of double dropping weaker pills, you're getting into potentially high-risk territory where people start dying.
-At the moment, you can buy a packet of paracetamol in Poundland and it’s got more information on it than you get from a wrap of coke bought on a street corner or in a dark sweaty club.
+At the moment, you can buy a packet of paracetamol and it’s got more information on it than you get from a rack of coke bought on a street corner or in a dark sweaty club.
 Knowledge is power.

 Death and exploitation are features of the cocaine supply chain.
 Is there any point in legal coke without fair trade coke?

-Cocaine is a deeply unethical product because of the nature of its production: it’s environmentally destructive, fuels crime, conflict and instability while empowering organised criminals.
+Cocaine is a deeply unethical product because of the nature of its production: It’s environmentally destructive, fuels crime, conflict, and instability while empowering organized criminals.
 However, to blame users for all those bad things is a distraction from the fact that it’s the policy makers who are ultimately responsible.
 We don’t have a choice to buy fair trade cocaine now, but we could if it was a legal product.
 You could have production with fair trade principles, organic certification; it’d be the same as fair trade bananas.
 But it has to be legal to do that.
 You can’t do it when Pablo Escobar et al are controlling the market.

 Do you think that culturally we’re capable of managing the responsibility of these things when alcohol, which is legal, is already a problem?

-A lot of stimulants are already legal medicines, but it’s difficult to do research with MDMA because it’s a schedule 1 drug and requires a Home Office licence.
+A lot of stimulants are already legal medicines, but it’s difficult to do research with MDMA because it’s a schedule 1 drug and requires a Home Office license.
 The research that is going on is promising for trauma therapy.
-If it was rescheduled and the stigma around it reduced, then certainly that would facilitate research and its potential be realised.
+If it was rescheduled and the stigma around it reduced, then certainly that would facilitate research and its potential be realized.
 I really hope the book will help support reform around stimulants, which is the next logical step in the public debate.
 It's going to be a harder one to have because the scaremongering and entrenched attitudes around stimulants are much more intense than even cannabis, but we have to start somewhere.